 Phase Distortion Synthesis

-Phase distortion synthesis is the same as subtractive synthesis except for one key difference: the waveform of the oscillator is a continuously variable wavetable rather than a fixed waveform.
+Phase distortion synthesis is the same as subtractive synthesis except for one key difference: the oscillator’s waveform is a continuously variable wavetable rather than a fixed waveform.

 Frequency Modulation Synthesis